Budibase/website/content/blog/updates/2023/september/index.md

 ---

-The September release is here and it comes with a number of crowd-pleasing and community-driven changes that will improve the app building and app access experience:
+The September release is here and it comes with a number of crowd-pleasing, community-driven changes that will improve the app building and  access experience: